geowa4/learn-loki/rochester_security_summit.md

 }
 ```

+^Ok, I know someone got in, but where was it?
+That's where decorators come in.
-^Decorator results are added to pack results.
+The results from these queries are appended to every query result.
 If you're on AWS, you can add a query for your EC2's tags.

 # Osquery - Results